mooreniemi/mooreniemi.github.io/_posts/2025-11-11-little-s-law-and-m-m-1-queues.md

 for cores, which are just bases of two, peg the desired utilization at 70% (you don't want to waste hardware), and voila you can see your expected latency as a function of $$c$$:

+#### table 3: given 70% utilization, what is latency per core count?

 | cores (c) | α(c) = √(2(c+1)) − 1 | W/S multiplier | W @ S = 10 ms | W @ S = 50 ms | W @ S = 100 ms |
 |-----------|----------------------|----------------|---------------|---------------|----------------|